software-architects/msft-intelligent-app-workshop/Exercises/exercise1-devops/README.md

 ### Deploy Template with PowerShell

 **Note that running the script shown below will create resources in Azure which are subject to a charge.
-Don't forget to delete them when you no longer need them.**
+Don't forget to delete them when you no longer need them.
+However, don't delete them too early as subsequent exercises in this training use the results of this lab.**

 * Open *PowerShell ISE*
 * Add the following code to a script called `deploy.ps1`: